LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_iOS_Document.md

 #### Relpy Messages

-Reply messages : can reply to specified parrent [Messages](#messages)，and also can reply all type of child [Messages](#messages).
+Reply messages : can reply to specified parrent [Messages](#messages), and also can reply all type of child [Messages](#messages).
 The way to specify parrent message is to use **LTReplyMessage** to bring in child message. **LTReplyMessage** will bring the successful delivery info of the parent message in designated parameter.
 In addition, **msgID** of parent message needs to be brought in child message as **parentMsgID**.
 When child message is set, use [Send Message](#send-message) to send.
 Following is an image and text message sending example.

 -   Image message (Parent message) replies to a text message (child message)